Courseiva

 • D.Say that the printer is faulty and needs to be replaced.

-Why A: Option A is correct because it directly addresses the root cause (DHCP lease renewal changing the printer's IP) and provides a clear, non-technical explanation to the user while outlining the solution (assigning a static IP).
+Why A: It directly addresses the root cause (DHCP lease renewal changing the printer's IP) and provides a clear, non-technical explanation to the user while outlining the solution (assigning a static IP).
 This demonstrates effective communication and professionalism by taking ownership of the issue and preventing recurrence, aligning with CompTIA's troubleshooting methodology.

 This 220-1202 practice question is part of Courseiva's free CompTIA certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the 220-1202 exam.